zaphosting/docs/docs/vserver-windows-manage-users.md

 You can easily manage all users through the **Manage Accounts** section.
 Simply select a user that you wish to manage.

-:::important Administrative Privilages
+:::important Administrative Privileges
-In order to manage users, you must be using the main **Administrator** account or a user with the administrator account type which contains all the necessary privilages to allow this.
+In order to manage users, you must be using the main **Administrator** account or a user with the administrator account type which contains all the necessary privileges  to allow this.
 :::

 ![](https://screensaver01.zap-hosting.com/index.php/s/yJPTWKieZNZXifH/preview)